We welcome all groups with children such as Schools, Guides, Cubs, Rainbows, Cadets etc.

 In order to balance the needs of an operational lifeboat station and the comfort and success of your visit we draw your attention to the following guidelines which are designed to help our young visitors make the most of their experience:-

-3. The leader of the group must complete a booking form which explains the terms and conditions then email it to visits@exmouthlifeboat.org.uk You will be asked to countersign this on arrival at the station.
-The form can be found at https://rnli.org/find-my-nearest/lifeboat-stations/exmouth-lifeboat-station
+- The leader of the group must complete a booking form which explains the terms and conditions.
+The booking form can be found here

-6. I may be able to further assist with an additional pre visit to the RNLI Lifeguards (Exmouth Beach during the Summer) or put you in contact with an RNLI educational officer who can visit schools with material and explanations about our role and safety at sea.
+- It may be possible to further assist you by arranginging an additional pre- visit to the RNLI Lifeguards (Exmouth Beach during the Summer) or put you in contact with an RNLI educational officer who can visit schools with material and explanations about our role and safety at sea.

-Over the years the Lifeboat Station Tour Guides have been delighted to conduct pre-booked tours for Schools, Brownies, Cubs, Cadets, Guides, Rainbows, Rangers etc.
+Over the years the Exmouth Lifeboat Station Tour Guides have conducted a great number of pre-booked tours for Schools, Brownies, Cubs, Cadets, Guides, Rainbows, Rangers and more.

-With all that experience, we have developed a way of conducting tours in the most favourable way for the children, the supervising adults and the guides.
+With all that experience, we have developed a method of conducting tours in the most favourable way for the children, the supervising adults and the guides.

-If you have any questions before you book, please email me at visits@exmouthlifeboat.org.uk
+If you have any questions before you book, please email the Lifeboat Visits Officer at visits@exmouthlifeboat.org.uk

 Ian Rick